-Jimmy Broadbent’s wheel, base and pedals are all top-notch, and have been brought together to give him one of the best driving experiences you can get.
-We are going to look at one of the most complex parts of his set up; the wheel.
+Jimmy Broadbent’s wheel, base, and pedals are all top-notch, and have been brought together to give him one of the best driving experiences you can get.
+But you may be wondering exactly which sim racing wheel Jimmy Broadbent uses.

 Why Use A Sim Racing Wheel?